FORDA-MOF: Foundation History

 The agency later went into many names and attached to many ministries, until in 2015 it become Research, Development, and Innovation Agency (Indonesian: Badan Penelitian, Pengembangan, dan Inovasi, BLI after the issue of Ministry of Environment and Forestry Decree No. P. 18/MENLHK-II/2015.

 Dissolution

 After the passage of Law of National Science and Technology System (Law No. 11/2019) and Omnibus Law on Job Creation (Law No. 11/2020), Siti Nurbaya Bakar, the Minister of Environment and Forestry announced that BLI will be phased out on 16 July 2020.
-The research units of BLI will be relinquished to newly formed BRIN, and the large part of the former BLI will turned into BSI LHK.
+The research units of BLI will be relinquished to newly formed BRIN, and the large part of the former BLI will turn into BSI LHK.
 On 14 September 2020, the agency was dissolved de jure by Presidential Decree No. 92/2020 and replaced by BSI LHK.
 The ministry confirmed again the dissolution thru Ministry of Environment and Forestry Decree No. 15/2021.